lord-aali/meek/README.md

 ### Client
 * Works as a standalone service
 * You should use an external service like [Project X](https://github.com/XTLS/Xray-core) to communicate with server if you are using built-in socks5 option. the config file `config.json` for `Project X` is also available and can be used like `./xray -c config.json` (this config file serve a service with socks5 proxy on port `1080` and http proxy on `8080` and needs to be modified if any port change is desired).
+### PHP Bridge
+This service can be bridged with any php supported platforms such as Cpanel or DirectAdmin.
+To do that just set the server url in `$forwardURL` variable in `php/index.php` and put the file anywhere on your web server, then run the client like `./meek-client -url https://example.com/path/to/php-file -port 4456`.
 ### Deployment
 You can use pre-built executables in release section.
 If seeking for a safe build or maybe a specific os you can build it yourself by `go build`.
 ### Run